Halsey Sued by Son Ender's Former Nanny, Singer Accuses Her of Being "Intoxicated" - E! Online

 Funches alleges in her suit that that Halsey "illegally and wrongfully terminated her in retaliation for complaining about" the singer's "illegal and unlawful practice of failing to pay her overtime wages and on the basis of her disability and/or perceived disability."

 In a statement to E!
-News, Halsey's attorney called the allegations in the lawsuit "baseless."
+News, Halsey's rep called the allegations in the lawsuit "baseless."

 This individual's employment was recently terminated in response to specific incidents in which Halsey's infant was left unsupervised in an unsafe location while under the nanny's care," Halsey's lawyer said, alleging that the nanny was also "intoxicated while the child was in her care."